Prednisone

 (RheumInfo, Canada, 2011)

-• The dose of prednisone is different for different people, depending on your condition.
+• The dose of prednisone is different for different people, depending on what it's used for.

 • Doses usually range from 5 mg to 60 mg daily.